Jeevanjyotirout/seispy/source/usage/rf-from-ws.md

 # Fetch seismic data from web-service and calculate RF automatically

-After Seispy v1.3.0, users can calculate RFs with specified network and station which can be fetched from [FDSN web service](https://www.fdsn.org/webservices/).
+Users can calculate RFs with specified network and station which can be fetched from [FDSN web service](https://www.fdsn.org/webservices/).
 This section shows a example to calculate PRFs with fetching station and event information from web service.

 ```{note}
 This notebook can be downloaded as **{download}`rf-from-ws.ipynb <../_static/rf-from-ws.ipynb>`**